11.15 Purchases from University Faculty or Staff

-- a paid employee (whether full-time, part-time, hourly, temporary, or student) of a Regent institution or the Board of Regents office;
+- a paid employee of a Regent institution or the Board of Regents office;

 - an employee of another state of Iowa agency (Iowa Department of Transportation, Department of Administrative Services, Department of Human Services, Iowa Department of Personnel, etc.)